5 Signs of Nose-Punching Preachers

 A recent article in Charisma News warns about the dangers of ear-tickling preachers and their deceptive message.

 An ear-tickler is someone who tells you what you want to hear.
-In contrast, a nose-puncher is one who tells you what he wants you to hear, and typically does so with all the fervor of an Old Testament judge or prophet.
+In contrast, a nose-puncher is one who tells you what he wants you to hear, and he does so with the fervor of an Old Testament prophet.

 A nose-puncher might appear respectable and religious, but he is nothing more than a bully with a Bible.
 He prefers doctrine to people, puts ministry before family, and he justifies his abuse of others by telling himself he is doing the Lord’s work.

 Jesus encountered many religious nose-punchers.
 Ironically, these men claimed to know God but by their actions they denied him.
 Jesus rebuked the nose-punchers for being loveless sons of the devil, and they responded by putting him on the cross.